Daley (musician): 2011: Those Who Wait

 Daley's first solo offering was the Those Who Wait mixtape in late 2011, an independently released free download that was distributed through his official website Daley.TV.
 The mixtape achieved 50,000 downloads in its first month, increasing to 150,000 downloads over the months that followed and garnered Daley support from UK media including BBC's 'Sound of...' poll and online buzz from bloggers and fans alike.
 It consisted of ten songs, and showcased an alternative R&B sound.
 Stand out tracks included "Those Who Wait", "Game Over", "Smoking Gun", and an acoustic cover of 'Maxwell's "Pretty Wings", which became a viral favourite.

 2014: Days + Nights

-Released on 11 February 2014 by Polydor Records in the United Kingdom and Republic Records in the United States - the critically acclaimed Days + Nights was Daley's official debut studio album.
-Featuring stand out songs 'Look Up', 'Broken', 'Time Travel' and 'Blame The World', the album featured collaborations with Pharrell Williams, Illangelo, Bernard Butler and Shea Taylor.
+Released on 11 February 2014 by Polydor Records in the United Kingdom and Republic Records in the United States, Days + Nights was Daley's official debut studio album.
+The album featured collaborations with Pharrell Williams, Illangelo, Bernard Butler and Shea Taylor.